stark1tty/awesome-PhD/README.md

 - [ONLINE SAFARI](https://onlinesafari.tv/): Wildlife live streams for background visuals.
 - [TURTLES AND CHILL]()

+#### Guidance
+- [HOW TO COPE WITH SHAME](https://psyche.co/guides/how-to-cope-with-shame-by-understanding-where-it-comes-from): Do you feel perpetually bad, broken or unlovable?
+These tools will help you relate to yourself in a fairer, gentler way.
+- [HOW TO DIFFUSE CATASTROPHIC THOUGHTS](https://psyche.co/guides/how-to-stop-thinking-the-worst-and-learn-not-to-catastrophise): Do you often fear the worst is going to happen?
+Use these therapeutic techniques to think more rationally and calmly.

 #### Self-Care
 - [THE SAD BASTARD COOKBOOK](https://traumbooks.itch.io/the-sad-bastard-cookbook): "Life is hard.
 Some days are at the absolute limit of what we can manage.
 Some days are worse than that.
 Eating—picking a meal, making it, putting it into your facehole—can feel like an insurmountable challenge.
 We wrote this cookbook to share our coping strategies.
 It has recipes to make when you've worked a 16-hour day, when you can't stop crying and you don't know why, when you accidentally woke up an Eldritch abomination at the bottom of the ocean.
 But most of all, this cookbook exists to help Sad Bastards like us feel a little less alone at mealtimes."